jnsp/nvim-config/README.md

 ln -s ~/projects/nvim-config/.tmux.conf ~/.tmux.conf
 ```

+This whole document is for me in the future. 😀

 ## References

 I got a help to configure my nvim settings by some excellent articles.
+Thanks the authors for sharing their exprience.

 * https://www.vimfromscratch.com/articles/vim-for-python/
 * https://jdhao.github.io/2018/12/24/centos_nvim_install_use_guide_en/